btonini/odin-recipes/README.md

-This is a simple project in HTML to show I understand the basics of this language.
+This my first project in HTML.